Elliot Page, star of Umbrella Academy and Juno, comes out as transgender

 The Umbrella Academy actor Elliot Page has come out as transgender.
 Page posted the announcement on his social media accounts on Tuesday.

-"Hi friends, I want to share with you that I am trans, my pronouns are he/they and my name is Elliot," wrote Page..
+"Hi friends, I want to share with you that I am trans, my pronouns are he/they and my name is Elliot," Page wrote.
 "I feel lucky to be writing this.
 To be here.
 To have arrived at this place in my life."

-Page is best known for his role in the Oscar-winning, 2007 movie Juno.
+Page is best known for his role in the Oscar-winning 2007 movie Juno.
 Page also starred in the movies Inception, X-Men: The Last Stand, X-Men: Days of Future Past, Hard Candy, Whip It and An American Crime, to name a few.
 Page also played the pansexual sex blogger and novelist Shawna in the Tales of the City remake on Netflix.
+Page was credited as Ellen Page for the previously mentioned movie and TV roles.

 "I feel overwhelming gratitude for the incredible people who have supported me along this journey," Page wrote in his statement.
 "I can't begin to express how remarkable it feels to finally love who I am enough to pursue my authentic self.
 I've been endlessly inspired by so many in the trans community.
 Thank you for your courage, your generosity and ceaselessly working to make this world a more inclusive and compassionate place.
 I will offer whatever support I can and continue to strive for a more loving and equal society."